Arthanaari: Production

 The script for Arthanaari was written by the playwright and journalist B. S. Ramiah.
 Principal photography for the film was done in Pragathi Studios, which was then situated in the Adyar Vizianagaram Palace.

 Soundtrack

 The film's music and score composed by the Madras United Artistes Corporation Music Party while Papanasam Sivan and Rajagopal Iyer wrote the lyrics for the songs.
 Chinnappa sang a few songs for the film.

 Reception

-Wiring for The Hindu, film critic and historian Randor Guy noted that the film was remembered for "the impressive performance of Chinnappa, and the fine direction of T.R.
+Wiring for The Hindu, film critic and historian Randor Guy noted that the film was an average success at the box office, but remembered for "the impressive performance of Chinnappa, and the fine direction of T.R.
 Raghunath."
-Arthanaari was an average success at the box office.